ECLIPSE EDGE DETERMINATION EXPERIMENT DURING THE TOTAL SOLAR ECLIPSE OF AUGUST 21, 2017

-After examining roads in and around Minden we suggest that 31 Rd be considered as the primary road to be used for the experiment team.
+After examining roads in and around Minden we suggest that 31 Rd be considered as the primary road to be used for the experiment team or 30 Rd if the former presents a safety issue.
 The precise number of sites to be staffed will be determined by the number of volunteers and the spacing; we suggest no more than 2 volunteers per station to avoid distractions and unnecessary noise.
 No children, animals or onlookers!
 The spacing of consecutive sites is currently planned to be inside two points 1100 ft/325m north and south of the PROPOSED ACTUAL LIMIT marked in the figure below.
 In the region of + or – 550 feet/160m from the PROPOSED ACTUAL LIMIT we would possibly set stations 70 ft/22m apart.
 From north of 550 ft and south of -550 feet we would set stations 140 ft/44m apart.
 Again, this is subject to change.
 The minimum number of stations would be 15 (30 volunteers).
 If enough additional volunteers are available then the separation of sites could be uniformly 70 ft/22m apart for a total of 31 stations (62 volunteers).

 Figure 19.
 Proposed location of observers on 31 Rd is between the UPPER LIMIT and LOWER LIMIT points.
 Based on the lunar profile expected during central eclipse, it is believed the actual south edge is located at the PROPOSED ACTUAL LIMIT and not the red line although we expect to refine this closer to the eclipse date.
 Range of observations suggested by X. Jubier.